 Given its tiny size, it’s easy to imagine someone with large hands will find Industar tricky to focus and control the aperture.
 Practice will eliminate that problem though so just be patient and try.
 Also, if you happen to lose the slide-on lens cap guarantee you’ll spend some time finding the right size to replace it since the filter thread size is just 33mm!

-Now this area is where I got it wrong from the first time.
-In the beginning, I tried to adapt this lens on my DSLR with a corrective-lens mount adapter.
+Now this area is where I got it wrong the first time.
+In the beginning, I tried to adapt this lens on my DSLR with a corrective lens mount adapter.
 Big mistake as the quality dropped by a large margin.
 Then I tried to adapt to my mirrorless Sony a6000.
 This time the result was better: it’s (quite) sharp in the center with softness all around in the corners.
-I could use it as-is but it’s nothing amazing so I ended up just giving up and letting this lens collecting dust…
+I could use it as-is but it’s nothing amazing so I ended up just giving up and letting this lens collect dust…

-…until early 2020 out of curiosity, I acquired a vintage film camera Fujica ST701 and tried to use Industar on it.
-I thought that since this lens was originally made for a 35mm camera, so maybe it would fit well.
+…until early 2020 out of curiosity, I acquired a vintage film camera Fujica ST701, and tried to use Industar on it.
+I thought that since this lens was originally made for a 35mm camera, maybe it would fit well.
 And what do you know, it’s the perfect match.